-15.0 Pupils/students who are vulnerable to exploitation, trafficking, or so-called 'honourbased' abuse (including female genital mutilation and forced marriage) With effect from October 2015, all schools are subject to a mandatory reporting requirement in respect of female genital mutilation (FGM).
+15.0 Pupils who are vulnerable to exploitation, trafficking, or so-called 'honour-based' abuse (including female genital mutilation and forced marriage) With effect from October 2015, all schools are subject to a mandatory reporting requirement in respect of female genital mutilation (FGM).
 When a teacher suspects or discovers that an act of FGM is going to be or has been carried out on a girl aged 18 or under, that teacher has a statutory duty to report it to the Police.
 Failure to report such cases will result in disciplinary action.
-This means that in our school we ensure Our staff are supported to talk to familie and local communities about sensitive concerns in relation to their children and to find ways to address them togethe wherever possible.
-All staff are up to date on the lates advice and guidance provided to assiss in addressing specific vulnerabilities and forms of exploitation around; Forced marriage FGM action.
-The teacher will also discuss the situation with the DSL who will consult Birmingham Children's Trust before a decision is made as to whether the mandatory reporting c duty applies.
-Our staff will be supported to recognise warning signs and symptoms in relation to each specific issue, and include such issues, in an age appropriate way, in their lesson plans.
+The teacher will also discuss the situation with the DSL who will consult Birmingham Children's Trust before a decision is made as to whether the mandatory reporting duty applies.
+As of February 2023 it is now illegal for anyone under the age of 18 to marry or enter into a civil partnership, even where violence, threats or another form of coercion are not used.
+This means that in our school we ensure: Our staff are supported to talk to families and local communities about sensitive concerns in relation to their children and to find ways to address them together wherever possible.
+All staff are up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation around; • Forced marriage • FGM • Honour based abuse • Trafficking • Criminal exploitation and gang affiliation Our staff will be supported to recognise warning signs and symptoms in relation to each specific issue, and include such issues, in an age appropriate way, in their lesson plans. where violence, threats or another form of coercion are •

-This means that in our school we will: Hold two or more emergency contact numbers for each pupil.
-Ensure all our attendance work liaises closely with the DSL.
-Adapt our attendance monitoring on an individual basis to ensure the safety of each pupils at our school Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
-Work closely with the CME Team, School Admissions Service, Education Legal Intervention Team, Elective Home Education Team and Birmingham Children's Trust.
+16.0 Children who are "absent from education" This means that in our school we will: A child going missing and/or patterns of unauthorised absence, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including Hold two or more emergency contact numbers for each pupil. abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
+Early Ensure all our attendance work liaises closely with the DSL. intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.
+Adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school Work around attendance and children missing from education will be coordinated with safeguarding interventions.
+Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
+The school must notify the local authority of any Pupil who has been absent without the school's permission for a continuous period of 5 days or more after making reasonable enquiries Work closely with the CME Team, School Admissions Service, Education Legal Intervention Team, Elective Home Education Team and Birmingham The school (regardless of designation) must also notify the local authority of any Pupil who is to be deleted from the admission register under any of the prescribed regulations outlined in the Education (Pupil Registration) (England) Regulations 2016 amendments Children's Trust.